 What to look for instead

-When hiring a personal assistant or other support staff, it’s important to focus on the experiences they’ve had, rather than how long they’ve had them.
+When hiring a personal assistant or looking at HR recruitment, it’s important to focus on the experiences they’ve had, rather than how long they’ve had them.
 An EA that’s worked in a fast-paced private equity firm may have experienced a much steeper learning curve and been exposed to much more than, say, a PA who has stayed in the same role for 18 months.
-Therefore, when looking at resumes, look for the skillset that you know your role needs.
-Should it be appointment-heavy, look for PAs and EAs who have dealt with multiple or ever-changing diaries.
-If the role requires knowledge of an office move, look for previous experience in this area.

 It’s also worth discussing with your recruiter, or the candidate themselves, the reasons for a candidate’s job hopping.
 Understanding their reason for leaving can go a long way in understanding their career goals and the value they could bring to your business.